What is mental health

 Over the course of your life, if you have mental health problems, your thinking, mood, and behaviour could be affected.
 Many factors contribute to mental health problems, including: Biological factors such as genes, Life experiences, such as trauma or abuse and family history of mental health problems.

 The term mental illness is used to describe diagnosable mental health problems.
 This is when you experience problems with your mental health that interfere with your life and meet criteria set out by health professionals.
 Getting a diagnosis for a mental health problem can be helpful, as this can enable you to access the right treatment.

 Mental health problems are common but help is available.
 People with mental health problems can get better and many recover completely.

 What is stigma and discrimination regarding mental health

 People don’t always talk about mental health problems.
 Some people find them difficult to understand and are sometimes fearful of them which leads to ignorance, prejudice and stigma.
 It can be hard to talk about your mental health and go to seek help but it is becoming okay to be open about your mental health.
 Mental health difficulties can happen to anyone regardless of their age, gender or ethnic background.
 It is not your fault and there is always hope for recovery.
-For more information, visit the Time For Change website.
+For more information visit the Mind website.